pwittchen/dockerfiles-java/README.md

 - to run container with CLI, type `make cli`
 - to remove container, type `make remove`
 - to pull container from the docker hub, type: `make pull`
-- to push container, type: `make push`
+- to push container to docker hub, type: `make push`
 - to list all containers, type  `make list`